How Universal Title Scaled Their Business to Grow into New States

 Leveraging Qualia Atlas to drive a Connected Transaction

 Most recently, Universal Title adopted Qualia Atlas, our new cloud-based enterprise solution.
-Universal Title aims to leverage Atlas’ standardized technology infrastructure to power greater connectivity across their clients, partners, and sources of business, drive automation through structured data returns, and offer a unified digital consumer experience.
+Universal Title aims to leverage Atlas’s standardized technology infrastructure to power greater connectivity across their clients, partners, and sources of business, drive automation through structured data returns, and offer a unified digital consumer experience.